Nooshu/NestJS-Frontend/docs/api-integration.md

 # API Integration Guide

-This document provides guidance on how to integrate the frontend application with a Java backend API.
+This document provides guidance on how to integrate the frontend application with backend APIs.

 ## Overview

-The frontend application uses a specialized `JavaApiClient` for making HTTP requests to Java-based backend APIs.
-The client includes built-in error handling, timeout management, logging, and authentication support.
+The frontend application uses a standardized API client configuration for making HTTP requests to backend APIs.
+The configuration includes built-in error handling, timeout management, logging, and authentication support.

 ## Configuration